vojtech-filipec/vojtech-filipec.github.io/pages/quizes.md

 tagline: When reading/writing is not an option
 ---

-česky: Tato stránka obsahuje mé vlastní nápady na hádanky a šifry pr oděti, které ještě neumí číst, psát ani počítat.
+česky: Tato stránka obsahuje mé vlastní nápady na hádanky a šifry pro děti, které ještě neumí číst, psát ani počítat.
 Budu rád za vaše [komentáře a tipy na vylepšení](https://github.com/vojtech-filipec/vojtech-filipec.github.io/issues/new).
 Většinu dojmu sdělí obrázky, proto se omezím na stručné anglické popisky.

-It is a fun for me to prepare challenges for kids’ minds and then to watch them immersed in the search for solution, be it at home when one appreciates a calm period of time, let alone when travelling on a bus/train for a long period of time.
+English: It is a fun for me to prepare challenges for kids’ minds and then to watch them immersed in the search for solution, be it at home when one appreciates a calm period of time, let alone when travelling on a bus/train for a long period of time.
 Nonetheless, it may be a challenge for the adults to come up with a task that **requires neither writing, reading nor arithmetics** which are common ingredients of all possible playbooks.

 This page shall be an inspiration for anyone who wants to serve kids’ minds with simple-to-solve challenges.
 As far as I see the riddles are a great activity for children, and **the experience becomes much stronger if you pack the riddle into a story**: It can be an ancient letter explaining these riddles will lead them to a treasure box, or a request to help the secret agents find a lost diamond, or they may be promised to find a dinosaur skeleton at the end.
 You can write the letters yourselves and, indeed, you will have to read them too so do not worry about readability of your script.